-Our crack-dip is easy for even the newest cooks to make and for you over-achievers, this dip will still make you look good, like you slaved over the stove for hours.
+Our sweet onion dip is easy for even the newest cooks to make and for you over-achievers, this dip will still make you look good, like you slaved over the stove for hours.
 Be prepared for the applause that follows when everyone has a few bites.

 This sweet onion dip is a mish-mash of many things devilish, fattening and wonderful.
 Once in a while, you have to indulge and spoil yourself rotten with something warm, cheesy and comforting.
 You deserve it.
 We all deserve it and without these little moments of cheesy-joy, eating and cooking wouldn’t be half as fun or adventurous.
 And when all is said and done, you can fun a few miles around the track, sweat off a few pounds and start all over again.

 Because this dip is so special to us, we wanted to make it in huge batches for our Bountiful cookbook signing with wonderful KitchenAid last week in the beautiful New York City, The Daily Meal kitchen that’s outfitted with KitchenAid appliances.

 We taught how to roll the perfect spring roll.
 No floppies or burrito-sized here. iphone Photo credit: Dervla Kelly

 The incredible folks on the KitchenAid team was led tirelessly by the amazing Rachel Barbarotta.
 Partnered with the awesome kitchen at The Daily Meal, we were able to have a beautiful New York City venue to hold a little dinner for our fellow editors, colleagues and handful of bloggers.
 At the dinner, we shared all made spring rolls together, poured proseco thanks to Mionetto and ate crack-dip till we dropped.